Pierce House Committee

 CHARGE TO THE PIERCE PROPERTY COMMITTEE (c.
 1978)

 The Committee shall have responsibility for advising the Selectmen with respect to the use of the Pierce House and Pierce Park, both by residents of the Town and others, and the maintenance, improvement, and security thereof, including responsibility for recommending to the board the establishment of:

 - Priorities and programs to enhance and further the use and enjoyment of Pierce Park and Pierce House in a manner consistent with both the purposes for which the property was given to the Town and with the Town’s general objectives

-- And; an operating budget and a capital budget together with periodic five-year projections of construction, improvements, and anticipated capital costs
+- An operating budget and a capital budget together with periodic five-year projections of construction, improvements, and anticipated capital costs